Large-scale quantum hybrid solution for linear systems of equations: Results

-The HHL algorithm is improved by using some prior knowledge about the system of equations, this classical information allows us to refine quantum algorithm in order to downsize the noise-sensitive quantum part.
-Leveraging this technique, we implement the hybrid HHL algorithm (H-HHL) \cite{HybridLloyd} that takes advantage of the fact that some bits of $(\log \hat{U})^{-1}$ eigenvalues could be the same for any eigenvector.
-Since the QPE part encodes eigenvalues into phase register qubits, such a fact allows us to apply an iterative quantum phase estimation algorithm \cite{iterativequantumphaseestimation} in order to determine identical bits of eigenvalues and, as a consequence, qubits corresponding to those bits.
-Therefore, one treats such phase qubits as classical bits and excludes them from a computational scheme yielding a reduction in the width and in the depth of a circuit.
+The HHL algorithm is improved by using some prior knowledge about the matrix $A$: this classical information allows us to refine the quantum algorithm in order to downsize the noise-sensitive quantum part.
+We implement a hybrid HHL algorithm (H-HHL)\,\cite{HybridLloyd} that takes advantage of the fact that some bits of $A^{-1}$ eigenvalues could be the same for any eigenvector.
+Since the QPE part encodes eigenvalues into the phase register qubits, we determine the identical bits of eigenvalues and, as a consequence, qubits corresponding to those bits.
+We treat such phase qubits as classical bits and exclude them from the computational scheme yielding a reduction in the width and in the depth of a circuit.
+In general, one can apply an iterative quantum phase estimation algorithm\,\cite{iterativequantumphaseestimation} in order to determine the identical bits of the eigenvalues.

+In contract to previous works, here we focus on the large-scale implementation.
+For this purpose, we theoretically introduce and experimentally realize special classes of linear systems that can be solved using the H-HHL algorithm without limitation on the size of the system.\\